-On Thursday 24th November, 2016 the diocese of Galway, Kilmacduagh and Kilfenora held their 6th ... read more
+On Sunday, 26 November 2017 the diocese of Galway, Kilmacduagh and Kilfenora held a thanksgiving ... read more

 The Pope John Paul II Award